 At Highfield, we know how maths affects how we live our lives on a daily basis.
-It is for this reason that we aim to ensure that all pupils leave Highfield having acquired the necessary problem solving skills and the self- confidence to apply their knowledge to cope with maths in real life contexts.
+It is for this reason that we aim to ensure that all pupils leave Highfield having acquired the necessary problem-solving skills and the self-confidence to apply their knowledge to cope with maths in real life contexts.
+Our Mathematics curriculum has been carefully sequenced to allow for thorough exploration of mathematical ideas in creative and engaging lessons, enabling them to have an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+Mathematics lessons explore learning through concrete, pictorial and abstract representations, and manipulatives (physical resources) are carefully selected to allow children to explore the structures of maths.

 In the Early Years Foundation Stage we aim for pupils to build on their own experiences and to this end, pupils are encouraged to gain a conceptual understanding of maths through the use of practical, concrete equipment such as Numicon.
 The use of manipulatives is fundamental in supporting pupils to bridge their experiences from the abstract to the tangible.
 It is our belief that continuous exposure to meaningful experiences/ real life problem solving will benefit our children throughout their school journey.

 Staff in the Early Years Foundation Stage, use Development Matters and the Early Learning Goals (ELG) to guide their planning.
 When children move into year 1 our teaching is underpinned by The National Curriculum alongside The White Rose Maths Scheme to achieve a maths mastery approach.
 The White Rose Maths Scheme has number at its heart and a lot of time is spent reinforcing number to build competency.
 Throughout the children’s primary school career, we believe that mathematics is learnt best when it is based within a rich variety of practical work that combines visual images, manipulatives (objects that can be handled) and mathematical talk.
 Talking about maths is not just about learning to use mathematical vocabulary appropriately, but about developing the ability to reason and explain thinking.
+The use of concrete resources and pictorial representations allow children to develop mental models which they can then apply without relying on the concrete manipulatives.
+We focus on the relationships between mathematical concepts and skills and provide opportunities for children to use their understanding flexibly.
 As our pupils move through the school we continually review and build on their knowledge and understanding of topics which all begin with the laying of a strong foundation within our Early Years.
+Progression in knowledge and skills is carefully planned in order to build fluency and deepen understanding of underlying mathematical concepts to help children commit learning to their long-term memory.
+Teaching is enhanced by a clear understanding of what children have learnt in previous years – with particular attention given to the Ready to Progress Criteria – and where their learning journey will continue into Year 6 and beyond.

 The New Curriculum, implemented in 2014 covers the Key areas of Number, Geometry, Statistics and Measure, with using and applying mathematics running through all of these.
 There is a greater focus on conceptual and procedural understanding, fluency and mastery (having a thorough understanding of a topic and to be able to apply it), and the use of manipulatives (apparatus such as Numicon and Cuisenaire to assist in children’s understanding of topics)